postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-overview.md

 The difference between T# and C# is that the T# compiler executes within the compiler or the IDE and generates C# code, while the C# compiler generates IL (binary) files.

-## Introduction
+## Scopes of code

-T# templates are a mix of [_compile-time_ and _run-time_](xref:code-scope) expressions and statements.
+T# templates are a mix of _compile-time_ and _run-time_ expressions and statements.
 Compile-time expressions and statements are evaluated at compile time in the compiler (or at design time in the IDE when you use the [Preview feature](xref:preview)), and result in the generation of other run-time expressions.

 Metalama analyzes T# and separates the compile-time part from the run-time part by applying a set of inference rules.
 Compile-time expressions and statements often start with the `meta` pseudo-keyword. <xref:Metalama.Framework.Aspects.meta> is actually a static class, but it is useful to think of it as a kind of magic keyword that means that it starts a compile-time expression or statement.

+A fundamental concept in Metalama is that every type in your source code belongs to one of the following _scopes_:

+### Run-time code

+_Run-time code_ is the code that you are used to: it compiles to a binary assembly and typically executes on the end user's device.
+In a project that does not reference the [Metalama.Framework](https://www.nuget.org/packages/Metalama.Framework) package, all code is considered run-time.

+The entry point of run-time code is typically the _Program.Main_ method.

+### Compile-time code

+_Compile-time code_ is code that is executed either at compile time by the compiler, or at design time by the IDE.

+Metalama recognizes compile-time-only code thanks to the <xref:Metalama.Framework.Aspects.CompileTimeAttribute> custom attribute.
+It will look for the attribute not only on the member but also on the declaring type, and at the base types and interfaces.
+Most classes and interfaces of the _Metalama.Framework_ assembly are compile-time-only.

+You can create compile-time classes by annotating them with <xref:Metalama.Framework.Aspects.CompileTimeAttribute>.

+All compile-time code _must_ be strictly compatible with .NET Standard 2.0, even if the containing project targets a richer platform.
+We will explain why in the next section.

+### Scope-neutral code

+_Scope-neutral code_ is code that can execute either at run time or at compile time.

+Scope-neutral code is annotated with the <xref:Metalama.Framework.Aspects.RunTimeOrCompileTimeAttribute> custom attribute.

+Aspect classes are scope-neutral because aspects are a special kind of class.
+Aspects are typically represented as custom attributes, and these attributes can be accessed at run time using _System.Reflection_, but they are also instantiated at compile time by Metalama.
+Therefore, it is important that the constructors and public properties of the aspects are both run-time and compile-time.

+However, some methods of aspect classes are purely compile-time.
+They cannot be executed at run time because they access APIs that exist only at compile time.
+These methods must be annotated with <xref:Metalama.Framework.Aspects.CompileTimeAttribute>.

-### Initial example
+## Initial example

 Before moving forward, let's illustrate this concept with an example.
 The following aspect writes some text to the console before and after the execution of a method.